Charles Barkley wasn’t always fat.

-Sadly, the above quote is not fiction; my own daughter asked me this while watching the NCAA tournament a couple years back.
+Sadly, the title of this article/quote is not fiction; my own daughter asked me this while watching the NCAA tournament a couple years back.

 There’s literally an entire generation watching him now who have no idea what a beast the “Round Mound of Rebound” was for almost 20 years.